haoyang9804/TVMfuzz-exp/README.md

 https://github.com/NervanaSystems/ngraph-onnx (one model loader of nGraph)

-## Information
+## information

 For each worksheet, the following related information are shown:

-+ the name of the compiler
+- the name of the compiler
-+ pr_id: short for pull request id
+- pr_id: short for pull request id
-+ the title of the pull request(pr)
+- the title of the pull request(pr)
-+ the url directed to this pr
+- the url directed to this pr
-+ the concrete date when this pr was published
+- the concrete date when this pr was published
-+ the number of comments involved
+- the number of comments involved
-+ the number of files involved and their seperate names
+- the number of files involved and their seperate names